Battle of Guam (1944): W-Day at Agat

 In the south, the 4th Marines landed on White Beaches 1 and 2, north of Bangi Point, while the 22nd Marines landed on Yellow Beaches 1 and 2 to the north.
 Intense Japanese fire commenced when the first wave of the 22nd Marines was about 100 yd from the beach.
-The leading waves reported ten LVT(A)s and LVTs destroyed by Japanese fire during the landing; another fifteen were lost on W-Day through Japanese fire, damage from the coral reef and mechanical trouble.
+The leading waves reported ten LVT(A)s and LVTs destroyed by Japanese fire during the landing; another fifteen were lost on W-Day due to Japanese fire, damage from the coral reef and mechanical trouble.
 The aid station party of the 1st Battalion, 22nd Marines, took a direct hit from a Japanese 75 mm field gun, killing or injuring the entire party and destroying most of the medical supplies.
 This left the unit without a doctor, and short of corpsmen and stretcher bearers until the afternoon.

 While the initial Japanese reaction was stronger than at Asan, the terrain was more favorable to the attackers, the ground beyond the beaches consisting of low hills and open ground suitable for tanks to operate.
 Despite numerous pillboxes, the 1st Provisional Marine Brigade made good progress.
 The 4th Marines cleared Bangi Point and Hill 40, while the 22nd Marines took Agat, which had been reduced to rubble by the preliminary bombardment, but was still staunchly defended.
 The elevations in the 22nd Marines' area were so low they were not marked on the contour map.
 One such 10 to 20 ft rise about 100 yds from the beach was defended by Japanese troops dug in on the reverse slope, but they only briefly delayed the 2nd Battalion, 22nd Marines.